drhsqlite/fossil-mirror/www/gitusers.md

     up to the central machine C in typical Git fashion.
 2. Bob does the same.
-3. Alice says “`fossil pull`” to bring changes from C down, sees what Bob did to their shared working branch, and becomes wrothful.
+3. Alice says “`fossil pull`” to bring changes from C down, sees what Bob did to their shared working branch, and becomes most wrathful.
+    (Tsk, tsk.)

 We’ll get to what you do about this situation below, but for now let us focus on the fact that you’ve made it easier for [forks] to occur in the